 How to Prepare the Smoker for a Smoked Jerk Shrimp Recipe

-Smoked Caribbean jerk spiced shrimp is a relatively simple recipe for the grill.
+This smoked shrimp recipe is a relatively simple recipe for the grill.
 You need to get the smoker up to 450 degrees F or thereabouts before adding the shrimp.
 It will take about 15 minutes to get hot enough.
-That’s a guideline if you’re making BBQ shrimp on a Traeger grill but grills and smokers do vary.
+That’s a guideline if you’re making Traeger shrimp aka shrimp on your Traeger grill but grills and smokers do vary.

 What’s the Best Wood for Smoking Shrimp?